erev0s/VAmPI/README.md

 It is a Flask application so in order to run it you can install all requirements and then run the `app.py`.
 To install all requirements simply run `pip3 install -r requirements.txt` and then `python3 app.py`.

-Or if you prefer you can also run it through docker.
+Or if you prefer you can also run it through docker or docker compose.

  #### Run it through Docker